nativescript-vue/nativescript-vue.org/content/docs/en/getting-started/5-nativescript-plugins.md

 ---
 title: Using NativeScript Plugins
-contributors: [EddyVerbruggen, naderio, rigor789, ikoevska]
+contributors: [EddyVerbruggen, naderio, rigor789, ikoevska, jlooper]
 ---

-Plugins work as in [any other NativeScript app](https://docs.nativescript.org/plugins/plugins), but you may wonder how *UI* plugins work with Vue.
+Plugins work as in [any other NativeScript app](https://docs.nativescript.org/plugins/plugins), but you may wonder how _UI_ plugins work with Vue.

 UI plugins work almost identically to how you'd use a NativeScript UI plugin in an Angular app.

 ## Sample use: nativescript-gradient